 By default, the Galaxy S23 camera app automatically picks the best lens (wide angle, ultra-wide angle, telephoto) based on the zoom, lighting, and distance to the subject.
 It usually works reasonably well.

 However, it may not be the best option in a few scenarios.
-For example, when you zoom in on the photo in a low-light condition with a tripod, the camera tends to switch to the main camera, then crops the image because it may think the light is insufficient if the telephoto lens is used.
+For example, when you zoom in on the photo in a low-light condition with a tripod, the camera tends to switch to the main camera and then crop the image because it may think the light is insufficient if the telephoto lens is used.

 Anyway, the auto lens switching option gives you the option to disable it (and enable it).